-Since only a small amount of purified bacterial toxin is injected during the Botox procedure, the chances of the toxin entering mothers’ milk are slim.
+Since only a small amount of purified bacterial toxin is injected using a syringe during the procedure, the chances of the toxin entering mothers’ milk are slim.
 Still, due to the absence of any conclusive studies, it is best to avoid Botox injections while breastfeeding (5).

 Doctors may avoid prescribing Botox treatment if you are breastfeeding, and the treatment may only be conducted in rare cases (6).
 In most cases, alternatives to Botox could be available.
 It is best to avoid Botox for cosmetic reasons when breastfeeding.

 Side Effects For Breastfeeding Mothers

 There is no information about the secretion of botulinum toxin type A in breast milk.
 Therefore, the side effects on the nursing infant are unknown.

 - Bruising, redness at the site of the injection

 - Skin rash

 - Problems with vision such as blurred vision, double vision, or drooping eyelids

 - Loss or change of voice (voice may become raspy, hoarse, or weak)

 - Slurred speech (an issue with clear pronunciation of words)